itsyanes/web-scraper/docs/string.md

 ### indexOf

-Returns the first occurence of the char given as a parameter in the string.
+Returns the first occurrence of the char given as a parameter in the string.

 **Parameters:**
 - wrapper (String *): a pointer to a String wrapper.